cfpb/design-system/docs/pages/seal.md

   * Employee awards, commendations, and certificates from the Director

   * Delegations of Authority from the Director
-guidelines: ""
-behavior: ""
-restrictions:
-  - restrictions_do: >-
+guidelines: >-
+  ### Cleaspace

+  Use ample space around the seal to ensure maximum impact and keep the mark from looking cluttered.
+The clear space on each side of the seal should be ¼” of the seal’s size.

+  ### Scale

-      * Use the seal at its benchmark size of 1.75” for most materials, such as a report cover.
+  Use the seal at its benchmark size of 1.75” for most materials, such as a report cover.
 For materials such as signage and flags where the seal needs to appear larger, increase the seal's size in increments of 0.5”.

-      * Use ample space around the seal to ensure maximum impact and keep the mark from looking cluttered.
-The clear space on each side of the seal should be ¼” of the seal’s size.
+  ### Background

-      * Place the seal on a white background.
+  Place the seal on a white background.
 The only other color the seal may be placed on is navy, and this is reserved for select cases, such as the CFPB's flag.

-    restrictions_do_not: >-
+  ### Misuse

   * Don’t stretch or condense the seal.
 This weakens the brand.

   * Don’t alter the text of the seal in any way.

   * Don’t remove design or text elements from the seal.

   * Don’t apply a drop shadow.

   * Don’t outline the seal or change its colors.

   * Don’t rotate the seal.
 This impairs readability.

   * Don't place the seal on a background that is a pattern, photo, or color other than white or navy.
+behavior: ""
+restrictions: []
 related_items: ""
 last_updated: 2020-02-27T16:56:46.952Z
 secondary_section: Brand guidelines